ADVICE IS STUPID...

 f. stop doing unhealthy, self-defeating things they've always wanted to

-g. have their best shot at having their lives turn out the way they've always wanted
+their best shot at having their lives turn out the way they've always wanted

 I also promise to teach them how to be smarter than most other people walking the planet, in some very important ways.
 (Most of these kids have spent a lifetime thinking everyone